-Included in the Group's profit for the year ended December 31, 2013 is amount of loss of RMB12.3 million attributable to the additional business generated by GF Financial Markets (UK) Limited.
-Revenue for the year includes RMB0.1 million generated from GF Financial Markets (UK) Limited.
+Included in the Group's revenue and profit for the year ended 31 December 2013 are RMB0.1 million and an amount of loss of RMB12.3 million attributable to the additional business generated by GF Financial Markets (UK) Limited since acquisition respectively.

 Had the acquisition been completed on 1 January 2013, the Group's revenue for the year would have been RMB9,333.65 million, and Group's profit for the year would have been RMB2,850.06 million.
-The pro forma financial information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2013, nor is it intended to be a projection of future results.
+The proforma financial information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2013, nor is it intended to be a projection of future results.